ilwoongchoi/Portfolio/README.md

 ### Python_music_library_projects

 One of the reason why python is such a great and versatile language is because the libraries of different functionalities are created and made accessible by so many individual hobbiest and developers.
-For each field of interest there are so many well known libraries, and mingus and music.py are two of the well known music libraries in Python.I thought mingus was especially interesting because it lets you experiment with music theory and generate algorithmic music through the manipulation of those music theory.
-I played piano from early age and is greatly interested in different types of music, so I know the power of music theory to resonate with different people.
-Regardless of that, I think algorithmic generative creativity of not only music but any other discipline is limitless and more people should utilise it, because it lets us tap into creativity.
+Mingus and music.py are two of the well known music libraries in Python.
+I thought mingus was especially interesting because it lets you experiment with music theory and generate algorithmic music through the manipulation of those music theory.
+I think algorithmic generative creativity of not only music but any other discipline is limitless, because it lets us tap into creativity.